Matthew-Dove/ContainerExpressions/README.md

 * Removed `WhenT1Async`, due to the use of generics there was no difference between that, and `WhenT1` (*i.e. the non-async version*).
 * Removed the string alias `Message` used in logging, and replaced it with a `Format` type; which has the message template, as well as the args.
 * Added a new formatted logger for trace messages (`Trace.SetFormattedLogger`), and error logs (`Try.SetFormattedExceptionLogger`).
+* Created a `Tag` extension method to set, and get messages on objects.